 - Basic design and functionality (Write-ups, simple slideshows of pics / videos, contact form, simple Social Media integration)

-- One year basic web hosting with unlimited data storage and unmetered bandwidth
+- One year basic web hosting (Free and Optional – clients may buy their own)

 - One month free minor revisions after website launch